Frequently Asked Questions

 Most radio dealerships provide a selection of audio accessories to fit the radios which they supply.
 The quality of audio accessories varies so when making comparisons ensure you are comparing like for like.
 A selection of earpieces and headsets can be seen here.

 Can I use the radios abroad?

-You can use license free radios in most European countries.
-Licensed radios require licenses to be hired from the country they are to be used in.
+You can use license-free radios in most European countries.
+Licenced radios require licenses to be hired from the country they are to be used in.
 Please leave at least 3 months before you go abroad to arrange this.
 Costs for the license vary from country to country.

 Can I trial the radios before I buy?